Brian Field

 bio.jpg

-He has received a host of awards, including a McKnight Foundation Fellowship, the Benenti Foundation recording prize; First Prize, Briar Cliff Choral Music Competition; and First Prize, Victor Herbert ASCAP Young Composers’ Contest among dozens of others.
+His artistry has earned him a host of prestigious honors, including a McKnight Foundation Fellowship, the Benenti Foundation Recording Prize, First Prize in the Briar Cliff Choral Music Competition, and First Prize in the Victor Herbert ASCAP Young Composers’ Contest, among dozens of others.

-Mr. Field began his musical endeavors at age eight with the study of piano, and began his first serious compositional efforts at sixteen, earning his undergraduate degree in music and English literature from Connecticut College, where he graduated Magna Cum Laude, Phi Beta Kappa.
-At Connecticut, he studied composition with Noel Zahler, piano with the Polish pedagogue Zosia Jacynowicz, organ with John Anthony, and harpsichord/figured-bass realization with Linda Skernick.
+Field began his musical journey at the piano at age eight and turned to composition in earnest at sixteen.
+He pursued undergraduate studies in music and English literature at Connecticut College, graduating magna cum laude and Phi Beta Kappa.
+There, he studied composition with Noel Zahler, piano with Zosia Jacynowicz, organ with John Anthony, and harpsichord and figured bass with Linda Skernick.